 I'm not sure if the problem is that I'm extra critical of this group because of what happened with the last cast, just like how season five earned a few extra points from directly following the dreaded season four.
 There's also the problem that I just sat through a new group who were trying to find their legs, and this seems a little too soon to go through that process again.

 I guess this might be why this feels so much like scripted improv.
 I'm sure most of these actors just came over from Second City and were still in an improv state of mind and using material from their characters that have already worked in the past.

 Oh well, though I'm not all that impressed with this episode, I'm finding that I'm always underwhelmed whenever they first implement something new.
 Though that doesn't mean I lighten up to everything, I do end up giving everything a chance.

 Alright, now it's time to move on from my thoughts and finally share what I saw as I give you...

 The Wicker Breakdown:

-- Rod Stewart then hits the stage and performs Dance With Me and is then join by Tina Turner to go on and sing Hot Legs.
+Rod Stewart then hits the stage and performs Dance With Me and was then joined by Tina Turner to go on and sing Hot Legs.

 Luckily Eddie and Piscopo made the cut because I feel like I'm going to be turning to them a lot to find my favorite moments.
 With that, here are the Eddie moments that I liked from tonight.
 First, I love Prose And Cons because I'm a fan of the poem entitles "Cill" My Landlord.
 Next, I really liked Eddie as Little Richard Simmons Show, because I've always been a fan of both of the Richards whenever they were guests on shows.
 Finally, I was a fan of The Clams fake ad because I have a genuine phobia of birds... if that makes any sense.